 Colours to Avoid in Dubai Apartments

-Bright warm yellows and oranges look vibrant on a colour card but feel oppressive and hot in UAE light — particularly in rooms with south or west-facing windows that receive direct afternoon sun.
-Dark feature walls in small rooms make already-compact Dubai apartments feel cramped rather than dramatic.
-Pure brilliant white in high-gloss finish creates harsh glare in UAE sunlight and shows every imperfection in gypsum walls.
+Bright warm yellows and oranges look vibrant on a colour card but feel oppressive and hot in UAE light, particularly in rooms with south or west-facing windows that receive direct afternoon sun.
+Dark feature walls in small rooms make already-compact Dubai apartments feel cramped rather than dramatic — reserve dark colours for rooms with good natural light and higher ceilings.
+Pure brilliant white in a high-gloss finish creates harsh glare in UAE sunlight and shows every imperfection in gypsum walls, which are extremely common in Dubai apartment partitions.
+Very saturated reds in bedrooms are also worth avoiding, since strong warm colour in a sleep space works against the cooling, calming effect most residents are trying to achieve.

 A Note on Paint Quality for UAE Conditions

-UAE humidity from AC condensation combined with hard water splashes means paint quality matters more than in drier climates.
+UAE humidity from AC condensation combined with hard water splashes means paint quality matters more here than in drier climates.
 Low-quality paints chalk, crack and peel within 2-3 years in UAE apartment bathrooms and kitchens.
-Using a quality interior emulsion — Dulux, Jotun, National or Sherwin-Williams products available in UAE — and correct surface preparation (filling, sanding, priming) means a paint job that lasts 7-10 years rather than needing repainting in 2-3.
+Using a quality interior emulsion — Dulux, Jotun, National or Sherwin-Williams products widely available in the UAE — and correct surface preparation (filling, sanding, priming) delivers a paint job that lasts 7-10 years rather than needing repainting every 2-3 years.
+In bathrooms specifically, a mould-inhibiting additive in the paint is worth the modest extra cost given the humidity load from daily showers combined with limited natural ventilation in many apartment bathrooms.

 Ready to Repaint Your Dubai Apartment?